 Trial court judge and school board elections, which begin with primaries, and elections for the boards of the Soil & Water Conservation, Mosquito Control, Fire, and Community Development districts, which take place in the general election, are nonpartisan; all other races are partisan.

-This year, all the races on the primary ballot are partisan races because the incumbents in the judicial and school board positions up for election qualified to run and were unchallenged.
+This year, all the races on the primary ballot are partisan races because the incumbents in the judicial and school board positions up for election were unchallenged.

 Closed vs. Universal